 The verdict is in.
 The results are Pennsylvania State Police and EMS 25,000, Athens and Sayre police zero.

-According to Governor Tom Wolf’s office the above agencies have revived 25,000 people with naloxone since 2014.
-Although local EMS does carry naloxone, one wonders why the local police do not.
+According to Gov. Tom Wolf’s office the above agencies have revived 25,000 people with naloxone since 2014.
+Locally, EMS does carry naloxone, but one wonders why the local police may not.